 When drafting an ICE comment, describe the situation with as much detail as possible.
 Explain exactly what you want done and include names, times, dates and locations — all information ICE managers can use to substantiate your concerns to provide solutions.

-“The most effective ICE comments are those that provide details — who, what, when, where — along with actionable requests and recommendations,” said Pete Ridilla, an ICE manager and the director of USAG Bavaria’s public works directorate.
+“The most effective ICE comments are those that provide details — who, what, when, where — along with actionable requests and recommendations,” said Pete Ridilla, an ICE manager and former director of USAG Bavaria’s public works directorate.

 “If you say, ‘your office is awful,’ and don’t provide details then there’s little I can do.
 But, for example, if you write an ICE complaint about an office not picking up their phone, I can fix that if you tell me the time of day you called, as well as the office and number you tried calling — it’s possible you called while we were closed or you might just be dialing the wrong number,” Ridilla said.